 (c) if the application is not for a trading licence, be accompanied by the fee; and

-(da) if the application is for a trading licence, be accompanied by the annual fee payable for the first year of the licence applied for; and
+(da) if the application is for a trading licence, be accompanied by —

+(i) the annual fee (if any) payable for the 1st year of the licence applied for; and

+(ii) if the application is not accompanied by a certificate given under subregulation (8), a checking fee equal to the amount (if any) required to be paid under subparagraph (i);

+and

 (d) be made to the Chief Officer.

 (2A) An annual fee is not payable under subregulation (1)(da) if the licence would relate to a place and a fee would be payable under the Dangerous Goods Safety (Major Hazard Facilities) Regulations 2007 regulation 34 in respect of the place if the licence were issued.